 Google Home is equipped with advanced technology to prevent data breaches, but there are still risks when using any internet connected (IoT) device.
 Here are some protective steps to make your device more secure:

-Google Home stores your search and activity history to make your experience with them more relevant, smarter and faster.
+- Review and delete voice recordings – Google Home stores your search and activity history to make your experience with them more relevant, smarter and faster.
 This is a benefit to users, but if you have concerns about privacy or security breaches, you can review and delete these recordings from the My Activity page.

-You may not want to share things like your location or banking information with Google.
+- Change settings to automatically manage data stored by Google – You may not want to share things like your location or banking information with Google.
 Your Home device lets you change your settings to manage what data Google links with your account.
 Restricting what you share with your Home saves time, and you won’t need to worry about deleting history.

-When not in use, mute the Home’s microphone using the touch panel on top of the device.
+- Mute the Google Home microphone – When not in use, mute the Home’s microphone using the touch panel on top of the device.
 All recording capabilities stop until reactivated.

-Google Home will read out personal information such as shopping lists or your daily schedule.
+- Disable personal results – Google Home will read out personal information such as shopping lists or your daily schedule.
 To disable this feature, tap the “Device” icon in your Google Home menu, tap “Settings,” and then “More.”
 Scroll down to “personal results” and turn it off.

-Google accounts containing sensitive information like bank details or identity information shouldn’t be linked to your device.
+- Don’t link Google accounts with sensitive information to your Google Home – Google accounts containing sensitive information like bank details or identity information shouldn’t be linked to your device.
 Although Google Home differentiates your voice from others’, you don’t want to leave things to chance.

-Your Google Home doesn’t have a power button.
+- Turn off your Google Home when you’re away – Your Google Home doesn’t have a power button.
 To turn off your device, you must unplug it from its power source.

 Google Home and cybersecurity